 Juvenile Probation and Alcohol and Other Drug Services (ADS) collaborated to establish an alcohol and drug screening, assessment and referral process.
-Through the process, youth with an identified risk factor in the category of substance use/abuse are provided an alcohol and drug screening on-site at the Sacramento County Juvenile Court building or at the Youth Detention Facility if incarcerated.
-Following the assessment, treatment recommendations and referrals to contracted community-based or county service providers are made by a senior mental counselor or certified addiction specialist.
+Through this process, youth with an identified risk factor in the category of substance use/abuse are provided an alcohol and drug screening on-site at the Sacramento County Juvenile Court building or at the Youth Detention Facility if incarcerated.
+Following the assessment, treatment recommendations and referrals to contracted community-based or county service providers are made by a senior mental health counselor or certified addiction specialist.

-Through ADS, youth may receive alcohol and/or drug treatment services covered by Medi-Cal if eligible and if they are not otherwise covered by medical insurance that includes these services.
-Any youth living in Sacramento County who is experiencing alcohol and/or drug problems can be referred to the program, or refer themselves.
+Through ADS, youth may receive substance use services covered by Medi-Cal if eligible and if they are not otherwise covered by medical insurance that includes these services.
+Any youth living in Sacramento County who is experiencing substance use problems can be referred to the program or refer themselves.
 Services are provided based upon assessed needs.